-- 1. If a student wishes to apply for a Force Majeure Allowance due to un insufficient educational feasibility (of a component: module, block, semester) - Annex A, 1(e) - in his/her degree programme, then the application must be submitted within three months following the period of the insufficient feasible programme. - 2.
+- 1. If a student wishes to apply for a Force Majeure Allowance due to un insufficient educational feasibility (of a component: module, block, semester) in his degree programme, then the application must be submitted within three months following the period of the insufficient feasible programme (see Annex A, 1(e)). - 2.
 The student must notify the study advisor or the student counsellor during the period of the insufficient feasible programme, or the application will not be taken into consideration. - 3.
-The student must submit the application to the Committee Personal Circumstances.
+The student must submit the application to the CPO.
 The Programme Director of the relevant degree programme will receive a copy of the student's personal statement along with the application form.
 This will be accompanied by a request to respond to the application. - 4.
-The Committee Personal Circumstances will notify the student to report on the arrangements made with the degree programme aimed at preventing current or further delay. - 5.
-The student will receive a copy of the Programme Director's response to the Committee Personal Circumstances regarding the student's situation. - 6.
-The Committee Personal Circumstances will assess the application and the responses to it. - 7.
-If necessary, and at the discretion of the Committee Personal Circumstances, a hearing will be scheduled during which both the student and the Programme Director will have the opportunity to explain their responses.
+The CPO will notify the student to report on the arrangements made with the degree programme aimed at preventing current or further delay. - 5.
+The student will receive a copy of the Programme Director's response to the CPO regarding the student's situation. - 6.
+The CPO will assess the application and the responses to it. - 7.
+If necessary, and at the discretion of the CPO, a hearing will be scheduled during which both the student and the Programme Director will have the opportunity to explain their responses.
 The student and the Programme Director will be invited to the hearing in good time.
-The Committee Personal Circumstances may avail itself of the hearing to ask additional questions.
+The CPO may avail itself of the hearing to ask additional questions.

-8. If a hearing has taken place, then both the student and the Programme Director will receive a brief report of the contents of the hearing.
+- 8. If a hearing has taken place, then both the student and the Programme Director will receive a brief report of the contents of the hearing. - 9.
+The CPO will review the circumstances and period for admissibility and determines the extent of the support.
+The CPO will report its findings to the student.